dankaiser1808/Zettelkasten/Inbox/Create a Docker Image From Container.md

 docker export -o container.tar <CONTAINER>
 ```

-this will generate a tar archive file.
+This will generate a tar archive file.

 Next, we import the tarball: